 Growth Mindset: The Master Class will offer a range of related ideas to help build such a culture.

-- Showcase the science behind Growth Mindset Culture
+- Showcase the science behind GMC

 - Identify the most common misconceptions about growth mindset

 - Walk through the steps leaders can take to create a GMC in their own organization.

 … and much more.

 Table of contents:

 Decades ago, “growth mindset” was a specialist term of art for a concept studied solely by psychologists.
 They saw certain kids embracing challenges and others shying away from them, and they wondered what might distinguish the two groups.